Ihtishammehmood/Python/ML(Random Forest).md

 ``````
 ## One  Hot Endocding

 Machine does not understand any text formant to make it understand any data first, it needs to be converted into numerical formant.
-One hot Ecoding does the same.
-It converts the objects (stirngs ) into float
+One hot Encoding does the same.
+It converts the objects (strings ) into float.

 ``````python
 from sklearn.preprocessing import OneHotEncoder